xinyu910/Cloud-Image-Gallery/README.md

 * APScheduler 3.8.0
 * Werkzeug 2.2.2

-You can install via all packages listed before using pip3 command by first activating your venv
+You can install all packages listed before using pip3 command by first activating your venv

+We also provide requirement documents for more detailed information.

 # Installation